-Your designs are full of bold patterns and prints, do you have a favorite or if you had to choose just one to keep what would it be and why?
+Your designs are full of bold patterns and prints, do you have a favourite or if you had to choose just one to keep what would it be and why?

-Can you tell us about your home style and what your favorite room is and why?
+Can you tell us about your home style and what your favourite room is and why?

 What’s the best advice you’ve ever received?